xslendix/tos-1/readme.md

 # templeos in ring 3
 ### you ***must*** already know the basics of templeos before attempting to use this
 ### readme is intentionally minimalistic as an entry barrier
+"tos" in lowercase in this project's codebase and Wiki does not refer to TempleOS' abbreviation, it refers to this emulator

 # building
 ## windows users